 Claims that do not fall within the settlement and judgment processing guidelines are:

-- Inverse condemnation lawsuits (Texas Department of Transportation Refund and Lawsuit Cost rider)
+- Inverse condemnation lawsuits (TxDOT Refund and Lawsuit Cost rider).

 Sequence of Events

 - Plaintiff, plaintiff’s attorney, plaintiff’s insurance company or the OAG may notify a state agency of a claim.